Skip to content

 2. Floating contents

-There's now a table of contents list down the side of most posts, with the section you're reading highlighted as you scroll.
+There's now a table of contents down the side of most posts (or in a collapsible accordion if viewed on mobile), with the section you're reading highlighted as you scroll.

-That highlight is an IntersectionObserver with its trigger band deliberately shoved up near the top of the viewport, so the active link tracks the heading sitting just under the sticky header, (not whatever happens to be centered on screen).
+That highlight is an IntersectionObserver with its trigger band deliberately shoved up near the top of the viewport, so the active link tracks the heading sitting just under the sticky header (not whatever happens to be centred on screen).

 Table of Contents